starbuck10/JCoffie/_projects/2022-05-02-small-island-nation.md

 ## Project Vision and Design

 The purpose of the project wass to create an experience where visitors to the exhibit walk away informed of the plight of small island nations and have the desire to step up as a puzzle piece in the solution to global warming.
-This vision, encapsulated by our initial and ambitious design, demonstrates how even a little technology can be used to maximize storytelling.
+This vision, encapsulated by our initial and ambitious design, demonstrates how even a little technology can be used to maximize the storytelling experience.

 The Vision:
 <p align="center"><img src="/images/theVision.jpg"></p>